Does negative thinking ruin your day?

 There will be setbacks when you attempt to overcome negative thinking.
 But don’t let them keep you from forging ahead.
 Use these tips to fire up your motivation.

 - Ask yourself, How much longer do I want to suffer?
 Short-term solutions?
 Or long-term solutions with durable results?
 Take responsibility for your pain.
-Once you truly accept the pain, you can move past it.
+Once you truly accept it, you can move on.

-- What you resist, persists.
-Let go.
+- Don’t resist.
 Have you ever experienced the same kind of hurts over and over again?
 That déjà vu feeling isn’t there for nothing.
 It’s a wake-up call for you to take care of your wounds.

 - Commit to learning.
 As long as you keep learning about yourself, things will pan out.
 The more you understand how negative thinking works, the more you’re capable of doing something about it.
 Every stumble is a learning opportunity.

 - Be patient.
 I know you want to feel happy now.
 But it’s a process.
 As you let go of old hurts, it can take time for things to settle down.
 It’s important let the healing happen on its own terms.
 Be patient and hang out with yourself.

 - Repeat, repeat, repeat.
 You’ll feel foolish having to revisit old hurts a million times to get the lesson.
 Just keep going.
 Or rest, then keep going.
 Prepare to do the above steps over and over.
 It’ll stick before you know it.

 - Check out my coaching services.
 If you want me to personally guide you from non-stop negative thinking to feeling good enough + happy, take a look at my coaching services.

 Okay, take a breath with me…

 First things first.

-Click on the image below to get your worksheet Negative Thoughts Journal (no email sign-up required).
+Get your worksheet Negative Thoughts Journal below (no email sign-up required).
 Write down your negative thoughts and triggers.

 Self-awareness is the first step to free yourself from negative thinking.

 Not positive thinking.